Stackclash/5e-vault/5. Mechanics/Items/Curse Of Suns Bane Hhhvii.md

 > [!quote]-
 >
 > While attuned to this item you become cursed.
-While cursed in this way, you become paralyzed and banished to the Ethereal Plane whenever you start your turn in sunlight.
+While cursed in this way, you become [[/5.
+Mechanics/Rules/Conditions.md#paralyzed\|paralyzed]] and banished to the Ethereal Plane whenever you start your turn in sunlight.
 This effect persists so long as sunlight continues to shine on the spot you once were.
-If the spot you were once in no longer is covered in sunlight, you return to that spot and you are no longer paralyzed.
+If the spot you were once in no longer is covered in sunlight, you return to that spot and you are no longer [[/5.
+Mechanics/Rules/Conditions.md#paralyzed\|paralyzed]].
 >
-> This curse ends permanently on both the item and you if the remove curse spell or similar magic is cast on either you or the cursed item.
+> This curse ends permanently on both the item and you if the [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell or similar magic is cast on either you or the cursed item.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 56*